Program chair: Dr. Tom Porter

-In addition to many musicians in the Bismarck-Mandan area and surrounding region, this program addresses the specific needs of music teachers in Catholic school systems by providing specific courses, creating a network of peers, and providing a program of study that includes scholarship, community, and spirituality.
+In addition to many musicians in the Bismarck-Mandan area and surrounding region, this program will address the specific needs of music teachers in Catholic school systems by providing specific courses, creating a network of peers, and providing a program of study that includes scholarship, community, and spirituality.

-Available to students from across the country, the program provides a two-week intensive summer program; provide online, private, ensemble, independent, and blended courses during the year; and enables students to complete the program in three summers plus the interim fall/spring semesters.
+Available to students from across the country, the program will provide a two-week intensive summer program; provide online, private, ensemble, independent, and blended courses during the year; and will enable students to complete the program in three summers plus the interim fall/spring semesters.